dennisdoomen/CSharpGuidelines/_pages/Cheatsheet.md

 * Call the most overloaded method from other overloads (AV1551)
 * Only use optional arguments to replace overloads (AV1553)
 * Avoid using named arguments (AV1555)
-* Don't declare signatures with more than three parameters (AV1561)
+* Don't declare signatures with more than 3 parameters (AV1561)
 * Don’t use `ref` or `out` parameters (AV1562)
 * Avoid signatures that take a `bool` flag (AV1564)
 * Prefer `is` patterns over `as` operations (AV1570)